braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 This instructs the SDK to:
 - Register your application for push notification on the system.
 - Request the push notification authorization / permission at initialization.
-- dynamically provide implementations for the push notification related system delegate methods.
+- Dynamically provide implementations for the push notification related system delegate. methods.

 {% alert note %}